 This is not to say that there are at-risk newborns.
 But the problem is, rather than test and seek out those specific babies (of infected mothers), they inject them all.

-We are continuing, thru the guidance of our Homeopathic Doctor, to get the remaining vaccine/metals out of Lincoln and Marshall.
-We are seeing the levels decrease each month and in turn we see dramatic improvements in their behavior.
+We are continuing, thru the guidance of our Homeopathic Doctor, to get the remaining vaccine/metals out of L and M. We are seeing the levels decrease each month and in turn we see dramatic improvements in their behavior.